Je-Ba/Linear_Solver_Library/README.md

 * Visual Studio Code

 ##### Installation
-Clone or download the [Team Void github repository](https://github.com/acse-2020/group-project-team-void) to your local machine
+Clone or download the the repo to your local machine.

 ##### Using
 For use of the program will depend on your OS and IDE/compiler of choice: